stsiwo/go_concepts/basics.md

 __Why?__: this is becasue if a type has value receiver functions and ponter receiver functions, you need to switch value and pointer variables to access to the corresponding functions. this is too inefficient.

+__However__, Go has a feature to treat a value variable (e.g., struct in this case) as a pointer variable implicitly when you access to fields or elements. here are conditions:

+1. the value variable must hold struct object vlaue or array/slice

+Also, it works vice vasa (e.g., treat a pointer variable as a value variable).
+I tested go version 1.17.2.

+but i guees still follow the convension to avoid any confusion when defining a struct and its receiver functions

 ```
 type MyStrings string[]